memgraph/docs/docs/reference-guide/replication.md

 changes to the database, thus modifying the system to prioritize either consistency or availability:
-  - SYNC - The MAIN instance will not commit a transaction until all REPLICA instances confirm they have received the same transaction.
+  - SYNC - The MAIN instance will not commit a transaction until all REPLICA instances running in the SYNC mode confirm they have received the same transaction.
 SYNC mode prioritizes data consistency but has no tolerance for any network failures.
   - SYNC WITH TIMEOUT - The MAIN instance will not commit a transaction until all REPLICA instances confirm they have received the same transaction within a configured time interval.
 If the response from a REPLICA times out, the